parren/hoval-ultrasource-agent/README.md

   * Enable the CAN bus and run the agent on boot.
   * Reboot when WiFi is lost ([context](https://weworkweplay.com/play/rebooting-the-raspberry-pi-when-it-loses-wireless-connection-wifi/)).

+The scripts expect your Google API credentials in a file called `google-api-credentials.json` and your Google Sheet ID in a file called `google-sheet-id.txt`.

 ## Tools

 The other Go programs were useful when reverse-engineering Hoval's protocol: